mariamnassar19/ML-project/README.md

 ## 3.5  Results and Discussion

-The decision to switch to the FlaubertForSequenceClassification model was further validated by its outstanding performance on the Kaggle dataset, where it achieved an accuracy of 0.640.
+The decision to switch to the FlaubertForSequenceClassification model was further validated by its outstanding performance on the Kaggle dataset, where it achieved an accuracy of 0.640(This was our highest score, but when we tried again later we found that the accuracy was now only 0.638).
 This not only demonstrated the model's practical effectiveness in real-world applications but also led us to achieve a remarkable **second-place** finish in the Kaggle competition. 😄🎉
 <img width="1045" alt="截屏2024-05-21 16 06 28" src="https://github.com/mariamnassar19/ML-project/assets/150010028/c02fd211-6e9a-4060-a5d9-e6c16a19c410">

 The Flaubert model's success can be attributed to several factors: